 - A certified copy of the Memorandum and Articles of Association, or the constitution or other equivalent documents of the foreign entity in the original jurisdiction

-- The proposed constitution which will be applied once the company has successfully re-domiciled to Singapore
+- The proposed constitution will be applied once the company has successfully re-domiciled in Singapore

 - A written declaration signed by all directors of the foreign entity guaranteeing that the entity satisfies all the minimum requirements (as discussed above or in Section 7(1) of the Companies (Transfer of Registration) Regulations 2017)

-Upon the payment of non-refundable $1000 and the submission of all required documents, it normally takes ACRA a maximum period of 2 months to process the application for re-domiciliation to Singapore.
-The mentioned processing period already includes the time required for further review for approval from additional government agency.
+Upon the payment of the non-refundable $1000 and the submission of all required documents, it normally takes ACRA a maximum period of 2 months to process the application for re-domiciliation to Singapore.
+The mentioned processing period already includes the time required for further review for approval from additional government agencies.

-- The identity or continuity of body corporate constituted by the foreign entity
+- The identity or continuity of the body corporate constituted by the foreign entity

 There are other considerations for re-domiciliation to Singapore.
 Generally speaking, it is a permanent decision to re-domicile a foreign company inward to Singapore due to the fact that there is no legal provision for re-domiciling a Singapore company outward to another foreign jurisdiction yet.